NishthaBhardwaj/QuoteCandleService/QuoteCandleService/README.md

 ## Assumptions & Solution Overview

-1. **In-Memory Storage Limitation:**
+1. **In-Memory Storage:**
-   - Only the last 30 one-minute candlestick windows are stored in memory for each ISIN.
-As new windows are processed, the oldest windows are discarded to maintain a fixed size of 30 windows.
+   - For each ISIN, only the recent 30 one-minute candlestick windows are preserved in memory for saving space, this is by design.
+As the 30 minute time window moves forward, the older windows are discarded to maintain a fixed size of 30 windows.
+This is managed on FIFO basis.

 2. **Carry-Forward Mechanism:**
-   - If an ISIN is present in one window but missing in the subsequent windows, its candlestick data is carried forward into those windows until it reappears or until the 30-window limit is reached.
+   - In a 30 minute rolling window, if an ISIN is present in a one-minute window but missing in subsequent one-minute windows, its candlestick data is carried forward into those windows until it reappears or until the 30-window limit is reached.
    - The carry-forward mechanism only applies in a forward direction.
 Candlestick data will not be propagated backward to previous windows.

-3. **Delayed Availability of Complete Data:**
+3. **Non Availability of Complete Data:**
-   - If an ISIN appears for the first time in a later window (e.g., the 10th minute), only windows from the 10th minute onward will have candlestick data for that ISIN.
-It will take an additional 20 minutes to accumulate 30 minutes of complete data for that ISIN.
+   - If an ISIN values appear for the first time in a 30 minute rolling window (e.g., the 10th minute), only windows from the 10th minute onward will have candlestick data populated for that ISIN.
+There won't be any backfill for missing values.

 4. **Window Processing:**
    - Quotes are processed in 1-minute intervals.
 The candlestick data for each interval is finalized and stored once the window is closed.
 Data becomes available to users immediately after processing.